theblockstalk/upgradeable-proxy/README.md

 This repository tests the proxy upgradeability mechanism.
 It is a simplified version of the system being used by the [AragonOS](https://github.com/aragon/aragonOS) and [ZepplinOS](https://github.com/zeppelinos/core) system.
 The core upgradeability mechanism has been copied and a few features have been removed.

+The results of tests will be summarised here.
+The contributions of this repository are made for general knowledge only.
+No contributors are to be help liable for any damages occured from using code or information from this repository.
+Do your own thorough testing before depoloying any ubgradeable smart contract mechanisms.

 ## 1. Getting started

 To get up to speed on upgradeable smart contract strategies, please read [Summary of Ethereum Upgradeable Smart Contract R&D](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c).